 A 2018 report on vaccine confidence among the European Union member states shows why the vaccine coverage has not been increasing in the European region to reach over 90% to offer protection even to those not vaccinated.
 It found younger people (18-34 years) and those with less education are less likely to agree that the measles, mumps, and rubella (MMR) vaccine is safe.

 According to a March 2019 report, only 52% respondents from 28 EU member states agree that are definitely effective in preventing diseases, while 33% felt they were probably effective.
 More alarming is that 48% believe that vaccines cause serious side effects and 38% think vaccine actually cause the disease that they are supposed to protect against.
 A striking similarly was seen in India too.

 A December 2018 study found that low awareness was the main reason why 45% of children missed different vaccinations in 121 Indian districts that have higher rates of unimmunised children.
-While 24% did not get vaccinated due to apprehension about adverse effects, 11% were reluctant to get immunised for reasons other than fear of adverse effects.
+And 24% did not get vaccinated due to apprehension about adverse effects.
 This clearly shows much work remains to be done to educate the beneficiaries and address misinformation.